Please note that images above may contain product not included with purchase.

 Applications requiring 100% reading-to-reading reliability should not use Ultrasonic Tank Level Sensors at a distance closer than 500mm.
 Although many users have found a Ultrasonic Tank Level Sensor to work reliably from 0 to 50cm for detecting objects, it is not guaranteed to have operational reliability for objects closer than the minimum reported distance.
 Because of ultrasonic physics, these sensors are unable to achieve 100% reliability at close distances.

 Note — If the Target is closer than 300mm the sensor will output 500mm and if the Target is out of range the sensor will output 9999mm.
-Please note a 10M version of this sensor is available on special request.

 The long range, price, accuracy, battery life and security features of this Long Range Wireless Ultrasonic Tank Level Sensor for Level/Proximity Monitoring makes it an affordable choice which exceeds the requirements for most industrial as well as consumer market applications.